Jessicavazm/JessicaVaz_T3A1/README.md

     }

 ### For...of loop
 The for...of loop can be used to work with iterables, for example: array, set and map.
-In the general case, for...of loop iterates over the elements of an iterable and runs the same statements for every element.
+In the general case, for...of loop iterates over the elements of an iterable collection and runs the same statements for every element.
 The variable used in for...of loop can be a variable declared within the loop, or declared within the same scope.

 Syntax: